 Create and host events: 1) Have a strategy; 2) Choose what kind of event you’d like to put on; 3) Get people to come; 4) Manage a successful event; and Design great event materials.

-You are ready: Make it happen!
+You are ready, and the world needs you: Make it happen!

 * * *